-As part of the boom in the global CBD industry in recent years, we’ve seen a great deal of development in CBD products, as well as the technology used to produce them.
+As part of the boom in the global CBD industry in recent years, we’ve seen a great deal of development in CBD oil and other products, as well as the technology used to produce them.

-But let’s start by clearing up the confusion between two common CBD terms.
+Let’s start by establishing the difference between two common terms.

 What is CBD Isolate?